LouisPino/audition-assistant/planning.md

 - ~~create an account so I can create and view audition lists~~
 - ~~Track when the last time I practiced an excerpt was~~
 - time my practice sessions to keep myself focused and remind myself to take breaks.
-- view all excerpts in order of instrument or in order of last practiced
+- ~~view all excerpts in order of instrument and in order of last practiced~~
 - be able to select previously input excerpts when creating new lists

 ### Icebox